nimishparmar/disqo/README.md

 I've used a very rough number of business days each subtask could take.
 [Here's](https://github.com/nimishparmar/disqo/blob/master/disqo-project-plan.pdf) a link to the pdf version of the image below

 ![image](https://github.com/nimishparmar/disqo/blob/master/disqo-project-plan.png)

+# Some KPIs to track
+To track the success of our e-commerce platform, we can perform the classic funnel analysis on these metrics --
+- Number of homepage visitors
+- Number of signup conversions
+- Number of items/products viewed/searched
+- Number of items/products added to cart
+- Average number of orders per user
+- Average order value (Average checkout value)
+- Number of abandoned carts

+Tracking these metrics could be done by sending specific events to systems such as [Amplitude](https://amplitude.com/).
+Additionally, we can leverage BI tools such as Tableau to gain further insight.